 Prior to joining FRA, Derek was the group treasurer for easyJet plc, a senior member of the MBO team, which bought and sold the low-cost airline “go fly” at British Airways plc, and worked in Ford Motor Co in financial control and internal audit roles.
 Derek completed his training as an accountant and auditor with PricewaterhouseCoopers and holds a bachelor of accountancy degree from the University of Glasgow.

-Derek Patterson is a principal at FRA’s London office and head of its Nordic business.
-He has in-depth experience in structuring and delivering forensic accounting and electronic data services across multi-jurisdiction investigations, assessing and testing compliance programmes, and in supporting complex dispute resolutions.
+Derek Patterson is a principal at FRA's London office and head of its Nordic business.
+He has in- depth experience in structuring and delivering forensic accounting and electronic data services across multi-jurisdiction investigations, assessing and testing compliance programs, and in supporting complex dispute resolutions.

-He has worked on a variety of complex frauds, and on bribery investigations, in jurisdictions including the US, the UK, Sweden, the Netherlands, Switzerland, Eurasia and Russia.
-Most recently Derek supported Telia Company respond to bribery allegations arising from its Uzbekistan business, and with disgorgement and pecuniary gain analysis in its $965 million FCPA settlement with the DOJ, the SEC and the Netherlands.
-Derek also assisted Rolls-Royce in the civil aerospace component of its settlement with the SFO and DOJ.
-Prior to that Derek led the FRA team assisting Alstom respond to bribery allegations leading to regulatory settlement in Switzerland, and supported investigations in the US and the UK.
-He also provided factual evidence to the Austrian Courts with respect to a securities and real estate fraud claims totalling over €2 billion.
-Derek is presently co-leading FRA’s compliance programme testing of a global corporation as part of the independent compliance monitor team appointed under a DPA.
-In addition Derek has conducted a wide variety of compliance programme assessments, internal audit reviews, controls testing, and related third-party distributor and agent reviews.
+He has led a variety of complex fraud and litigation, financial crime and bribery investigations, in multiple jurisdictions.
+Derek supported Telia Company's response to bribery allegations arising from its Uzbekistan business, and with disgorgement and pecuniary gain analysis in its US$965 million FCPA settlement with the DOJ, the SEC and the Netherlands.
+He also supported a major Nordic bank response to allegations of money laundering.
+Prior to that, Derek led the FRA team assisting Alstom's response to bribery allegations leading to regulatory settlement in Switzerland, and supported investigations in the US and the UK.
+Furthermore he has provided factual evidence to the Austrian courts with respect to a securities and real-estate fraud claims totalling over €2 billion.
+Derek also jointly led FRA's compliance program testing of a global corporation as part of the independent compliance monitor team appointed under a DPA.
+In addition, Derek has conducted a wide variety of compliance program assessments, internal audit reviews, controls testing, and related third-party distributor and agent reviews.